W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/v-the-function-of-the-miracle-worker/index.md

 :::

 ::: details Substituted
-It should be emphasised again that the body does not learn any more than the body creates.
+It should be emphasized again that the body does not learn any more than the body creates.
 ²As a learning device the body merely follows the learner, but if the body is falsely endowed with self-initiative, the body becomes a serious obstruction to the very learning the body should facilitate.
 ³Only the mind is capable of illumination.
 ⁴Spirit is already illuminated and the body in the body’s self is too dense.